WaypointRP/wp-yogamats/README.md

 ![wp-yogamats](https://github.com/WaypointRP/wp-yogamats/assets/18689469/95c0cfa1-4f82-4982-8e96-2a2df68fa7e8)

 This is a simple addon for [Waypoint Placeables](https://github.com/WaypointRP/wp-placeables) that lets the player place a yoga mat on the ground and interact with the yogamat to begin doing yoga.
+You can optionally configure to apply buffs to the player while they are using a yogamat (ie: reduce stress, increase health, etc).

 ## Usage
 The player has two yoga options when interacting with the yoga mat: